 Last year was financially difficult for millions of Americans who were laid off, shut down their businesses, or got sick and were unable to support their families.
 Though many of the issues we have faced economically are much larger than anything the individual consumer can control, there are some financial lessons we have learned to help us better prepare for disaster.
-ACCC explains what we’ve learned from 2020 so we can better prepare our finances for the next time disaster strikes:
+ACCC is here to explain what we’ve learned from 2020 so we can better prepare our finances for the next time disaster strikes.
+Follow our credit counseling advice:

 Save for Emergencies